hitensaxena/academialens-ai/README.md

    # In the root directory
    npm run dev

+   # In a new terminal, run Storybook
+   npm run storybook

-   # In a new terminal, from the backend directory
+   # In another terminal, from the backend directory
    cd backend
    poetry run uvicorn app.main:app --reload
    ```